bodoba/valveControl/README.md

     * Status LEDs to see open valves/active timer

 * Timer control
-   * Turn ON/OFF at given time (up to 100 timer events can be set)
+   * Turn ON/OFF at given time
    * Schedule read from config file
    * Schedule can be changes remotely